Matthieu-Beauchamp/Spirit-Base/ReadMe.md

 https://github.com/Matthieu-Beauchamp/Spirit since it includes the .clang-format and allows for easy toggling of internal targets per module.

-Issues should for this modules should still be posted per-module and not on the Spirit repository.
+Issues for modules should still be posted per-module and not on the Spirit repository.